Danis102/seqpac/vignettes/seqpac_-_A_guide_to_sRNA_analysis_using_sequence-based_counts.md

 output_deseq <- PAC_deseq(pac, model= ~stage + batch,
                           pheno_target=list("batch"))

-# With pheno_target we can also change the direction fo the comparison
+# With pheno_target we can also change the direction of the comparison
 # (zygotic transcription has not started)
 output_deseq <- PAC_deseq(pac, model= ~stage,
                           pheno_target=list("stage", c("Stage3", "Stage1")))